We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

-Its material gives the bag a unique, quilted look – and keeps the unpacked weight under 2 pounds.
+The material gives the bag a unique, quilted look, and it keeps the unpacked weight under 2 pounds.
 There are a variety of matching accessories available for purchase.
-Hidden pockets make a great place to stash your phone or keys while you’re on the go.
+Hidden pockets make a great place to stash your phone or keys while on the go.

 Best diaper bags for the essentials

-Whether you want something to toss in your purse for a quick Target run or a smaller bag that you can carry during an afternoon hike, these pint-sized options still pack functional punch.
+Whether you want something to toss in your purse for a quick Target run or a smaller bag you can carry on an afternoon hike, these pint-sized options still pack functional punch.

 This clutch folds up with its own wipe-off changing mat and room for a few diapers, wipes, and your essentials.
-You can easily toss it into the stroller basket for out for a jog around the neighborhood with your baby, or you can just grab this when you’re heading for a quick errand and don’t want to lug all the things.
+You can easily toss it into the stroller basket for a jog around the neighborhood with your baby, or you can just grab it when you’re heading out for a quick errand and don’t want to lug all the things.

 Heck, it’s a great size for packing up and leaving in the car for that inopportune moment when you finally get on the road for the day and realize that you’ve forgotten diapers.
 Or wipes.
 Or matching shoes.

 OK, it won’t actually help with the last one, but hey, we’ve all been there.

 - functional design